 What Is Rejection Sensitive Dysphoria (RSD)?

-RSD symptoms can present as mild, moderate, or severe, depending on the situation and context of the rejection.
+RSD can impact life in many ways and contribute to various issues, such as social anxiety, attachment difficulties, trust issues, and depression.
+Signs of rejection sensitive dysphoria can present as mild, moderate, or severe, depending on the situation and context.
 Some RSD symptoms can resemble mood disorders, anxiety disorders, and even personality disorders.

 - Fear of failure